ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 If this is true and we have the amend value `A` is also true then we return TCC = T. In other words the totals correction is applied.

-If this is false we mark TCC = C. In other words the sum correction is applied.
+If this is false we mark TCC = C. In other words the components correction is applied.

 ### 7.0.3 Error correction calculation